Characters who are or who come from a world of Aliens, Machines, Humanoid-Animals, Entities, or some type of Creature.

 In the early years when the game was released in 2003, one of the main reasons why she wasn't liked was because of the way Bastila acted in the first part of game and some fans (mostly fangirls) just couldn't handle that... most of the time these people can't handle any character that isn't written to be perfect, do these people have no understanding of intentional character flaws???
 It was obvious that her problem was going to be shown, addressed, talked about, and fixed.
 Just about every character in literature goes through this.
 However in the past few years (mid to late 2000s), that has changed and Bastila is a far more liked character.
 She may not be was well liked as Leia, but her character is far more understood and appreciated... but the fangirls and pussy little boys still can't get over it.

-Bastila clearly wasn't a perfect person, nor a perfect Jedi, she wasn't right about everything (the Jedi, lightside, darkside, the Mandalorian War, her mother, love), she had limits, she made mistakes, she admits this when it comes to how she was raised by the Jedi, she makes peace with her mother, she was beaten, but she was redeemed.
-Her character actually grows and develops as the story goes on, she opens up and she lets her guard with Revan.
-In other words, a flawed character, but none of that is a bad thing, it's a good thing, Bastila was the co-pilot of the Ebon Hawk, but that didn't mean she was an expert like knowing how to fix it within seconds, or became an expert fighter pilot, she didn't just suddenly get a new Force ability to free herself from Malak or beat him and she didn't just suddenly master using a lightsaber, she was trained since childhood.
-All of this actually makes Bastila a great character and she was voiced by someone who could act.
+Bastila clearly wasn't a perfect person, nor a perfect Jedi, she wasn't right about everything (the Jedi, lightside, darkside, the Mandalorian War, her mother, love), she had limits, she made mistakes, she admits this when it comes to how she was raised by the Jedi, she makes peace with her mother, she was beaten, captured, and she was redeemed.
+Her character actually grows and develops as the story goes on, she opens up and she lets her guard down with Revan.
+In other words, a flawed character, but none of that is a bad thing, it's a good thing, Bastila was the co-pilot of the Ebon Hawk, but that didn't mean she was an expert like knowing how to fix it within seconds, or became an expert fighter pilot, she didn't just suddenly get a new Force ability to free herself from Malak or beat him, she didn't just suddenly master using a lightsaber, she was trained since childhood and she wasn't related to a great powerful Jedi or Sith.
+All of this actually makes Bastila a great character and she was voiced by someone who could act and invoke far more character and emotion.

 Star Wars KotOR: Bastila Shan: A Character Review